BrowncoatSpaceProgram/tudat-matlab/README.md

 simulation.options.fullSettingsFile = 'fullSettings.json';
 ```

 Now, you need to generate the JSON input file that will be provided to the `tudat` binary as command-line argument.
-You do this by using the `json` package of tudat-matlab:
+You do this by using the `json` package of the MATLAB Interface:
 ```
 json.export(simulation,fullfile('INPUT','main.json'));
 ```